-Visit the Dock, local shops, Monument to the Firefighters, exposition of the remotely operated machines, hills of the buried village Kopachi, rustic kindergarten, panoramic angle of NPPA and existing sarcophagus, the construction site of the new sarcophagus, the Stone Road sign of Prypiat, Bridge of Death, Lenin Street, main square of Prypiat, supermarket, Amusement Park, School #3 (with gas masks), and swimming pool.
+Visit the Dock, local shops, Monument to the Firefighters, exposition of the remotely operated machines, hills of the buried village Kopachi, rustic kindergarten, panoramic angle of NPPA and existing sarcophagus, the construction site of the new sarcophagus, the Stone Road sign of Pripyat, Bridge of Death, Lenin Street, the main square of Pripyat, supermarket, Amusement Park, School #3 (with gas masks), and the Olympic swimming pool.

-Up early with breakfast in the hotel, before we head back into the zone.
+Wake up early with breakfast at the hotel, before we head back into the zone.

 Visit Duga 3, nicknamed the “Russian Woodpecker,” a Soviet “over-the-horizon” radar at its base “Chernobyl 2.”

-Visit Barrack Cooling towers on the side of the unfinished reactors 5 and 6.
-Visit the Fish farm and “Red Forest.”
+Visit the unfinished cooling towers on the side of the unfinished reactors 5 and 6.
+Visit the “Red Forest.”

 Visit the Panel buildings with Soviet emblems, Palace of Culture and “Jupiter” factory.

-Visit the ruins of the School #1, hospital and morgue.
+Visit the ruins of the School #1 and the infamous Pripyat hospital.